Theory for polariton-assisted remote energy transfer: Introduction

-An intriguing advancement in long-range EET has recently been reported by the Ebbesen group for cyanine dye J-aggregates strongly coupled (SC) to a microcavity mode.\citep{Zhong2017} For spatially separated slabs of donor and acceptor dyes placed between two mirrors, it was found that increasing the interslab spacing from 10 to 75 nm led to no change in the relaxation rate between the hybrid light-matter states or \textit{polaritons}, thus revealing a remarkable distance-independence of the process.
-Importantly, such long-range EET phenomenon was already noted in an earlier work by the Lidzey group\citep{Coles2014} with a different cyanine-dye system, although the interslab spacing was not systematically varied there.
-Motivated by these experiments, we hereby present a quantum-mechanical theory for polariton-assisted energy transfer which aims to characterize the various types of long-range EET afforded by these hybrid light-matter systems.
-To be concrete, we do so within a model where the photonic modes are SPs in a metal film and consider spatially separated slabs of donors and acceptor dyes which electrostatically couple to one another as well as to the SPs.
-We present a comprehensive formalism which interpolates between the cases where either one or both types of chromophores are strongly coupled to the SPs.
-We apply our theory to a model system with close resemblance to those reported by the Ebbesen and Lidzey groups.
+An intriguing advancement in PARET has recently been reported by the Ebbesen group for cyanine dye J-aggregates strongly coupled (SC) to a microcavity mode.\citep{Zhong2017} For spatially separated slabs of donor and acceptor dyes placed between two mirrors, it was found that increasing the interslab spacing from 10 to 75 nm led to no change in the relaxation rate between the hybrid light-matter states or \textit{polaritons}, thus revealing a remarkable distance independence of the process.
+Importantly, such PARET phenomenon was already noted in an earlier work by the Lidzey group\citep{Coles2014} with a different cyanine-dye system, although the interslab spacing was not systematically varied there; similar work was also previously reported for hybridization of Frenkel and Wannier-Mott excitons in an optical microcavity.\citep{Slootsky2014} Motivated by these experiments, we hereby present a quantum-mechanical theory for polariton-assisted energy transfer which aims to characterize the various types of PARET afforded by these hybrid light-matter systems.
+To be concrete, we do so within a model where the ``photonic modes'' are SPs in a metal film and consider spatially separated slabs of donors and acceptor dyes which electrostatically couple to one another as well as to the SPs.
+We present a comprehensive formalism which encompasses the cases where either one or both types of chromophores are strongly coupled to the SPs.
+We apply our theory to a model system similar to those reported by the Ebbesen and Lidzey groups.
 Our work complements recent studies proposing schemes to enhance one-dimensional exciton conductance.\citep{Feist2015,Schachenmayer2015} In those studies, the delocalization afforded by SC is exploited to overcome static disorder within the molecular aggregate.
-Here, our emphasis is not on disorder, but rather on long-range EET between two different types of chromophores, where energy harvested by one chromophore can be collected in another.
+Here, the emphasis is not on disorder (surmountable also by polaritonic topological protection\citep{Yuen-Zhou2016}), but rather on PARET between two different types of chromophores, where energy harvested by one chromophore can be collected in another.
+This focus on long-range capabilities, as well as in-depth analyses of the rate contributions for the SC-induced states, provide fresh perspectives on PARET.
+In particular, we offer fascinating predictions for the experimentally unexplored scenario of ``photonic modes'' strongly coupled to one of donors or acceptors, in which the latter case was first theoretically investigated for the chromophores in a microcavity.\citep{Basko2000}